-Residual Heat in the Diaphragm is a syndrome in Chinese medicine.
+Residual Heat in the Diaphragm is a syndrome in the theory of Chinese medicine.

-It relates to an old disease that was never properly cleared by your body.
+It relates to an old disease that your body never properly cleared up.

 Like a remaining pathogenic factor, or a bandit (see below) it sticks around in the form of what is called Interior Heat, doing you no good.